-Annual re-evaluations will be completed by a qualified professional who is a Tailored Care Manager or Care Coordinator within the PIHP or in the community.
+Annual re-evaluations will be completed by a qualified professional who is a care coordinator (Care manager) within the PIHP or in the community.
 A qualified professional (QP) is equivalent to the federally defined qualified Developmental Disability professional.

 The QP conducting the annual re-determination of LOC is performed by a QP as defined in NC General Statutes 122C-3 Definitions: